Subscribe to continue reading

 Continue reading “My Last Real Doughnut: The Celiac Realization”

-On May 6th, 2021, I found out non-essential and elective surgeries were postponed for the month of May because of the rising number of COVID-19 in Manitoba.
-These postponed surgeries include hysterectomies.
+On May 6th, 2021, all non-essential and elective surgeries in Manitoba were postponed for the month because of the rising number of COVID-19.
+This included hysterectomies.

 ~~~~~~~~~~~~~~~~~